hipagesgroup/hyperkops/README.md

 An example helm chart can be found here:

 # Hyperkops Monitor
-The Hyperops monitor looks for jobs which have been longer than a specified time and uUpserts the relevant records in MongoDB to flag them as in an `Error` state.
+The Hyperkops Monitor looks for jobs which have been running longer than a specified time and upserts the relevant records in MongoDB to flag them as in an `Error` state.

 ## Installing Hyperkops Monitor